mailchimp/Mailchimp-SDK-Android/README.md

+# Coming Soon

 [<img width="250" height="119" src="https://developer.mailchimp.com/documentation/mailchimp/img/lockup.svg"/>](http://www.mailchimp.com)

-# Deprecated
-Please use the [public README](https://github.com/mailchimp/Mailchimp-SDK-Android) for the most up to date information

-# ~Mailchimp Android SDK~
+# Mailchimp Android SDK

 Create and update your Mailchimp contacts from your Android app.
 The Mailchimp SDK allows you to,
 * Add new users straight to your audience